Updated on August 5, 2025

-A very common question dumpees ask themselves is, “What should I do if my ex is in a rebound relationship?
-Should I block my ex and move on or is there any hope left for me?”
+A very common question dumpees ask is, “What should I do if my ex is in a rebound relationship?
+Should I block my ex and move on, or is there any hope left for me?”
 Before we talk about the game plan, you need to understand just how common it is for dumpers to monkey-branch into another romantic relationship.

 Since your ex is moving on with someone new already, your ex has probably hurt you badly and affected your self-esteem.
-He or she made you think that you messed up badly in the relationship and that this new person will now have a better chance at having a successful relationship with your ex.
+He or she made you think that you’re solely responsible for the end of the relationship and that your ex will have a better chance at having a successful relationship with the new person.

-When they get to know each other, their chances of turning their new relationship into a long-term one won’t be any higher than yours were.
-That’s because they’ll have to learn to work together, practice healthy communication, express gratitude, avoid temptations, and much much more.
-They won’t have it easy just because they’re in love.
+Like any couple, they’ll have to learn to work together, practice healthy communication, express gratitude, forgive each other, grow together, resist temptations, and much, much more.
+They won’t have it easy just because they’re in love and enjoy spending time together..

-So if your ex is in a rebound relationship and you feel anxious, don’t blame yourself for your ex’s mistakes and flaws.
-You can acknowledge your mistakes so that you can work on them and fix them, but don’t think you’re more to blame than your ex.
-You were both equally responsible for maintaining the relationship.
+So if your ex is in a rebound relationship and makes you feel insecure, anxious, or depressed, don’t blame yourself for your ex’s actions, mistakes, and flaws.
+Feel free to acknowledge your mistakes so that you can work on them and fix them, but don’t think you’re more to blame than your ex.

 What is a rebound relationship?